sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

-## Instructions for Local Deployment of Collision Injury Prediction Project:
+## Instructions for Local Deployment of Collision Injury Prediction Service:

 In this section I have summarized the steps for running the Best model  (**Random Forest for Classification**) for my project after exporting it from Notebook to a script and deploying it locally as an app using Docker.